 Byte 0 and byte 1 of the scratchpad contain the LSB and the MSB of the temperature register, respectively.
 These bytes are read-only.
-Bytes 2 and 3 provide access to T_H and T_L registers.
+Bytes 2 and 3 provide access to TH and TL registers.
 Byte 4 contains the configuration register data, which is explained in detail in the CONFIGURATION REGISTER section of this data sheet.
-Bytes 5, 6 and 7 are reserved for internal use by the device and cannot be overwritten.
+Bytes 5, 6, and 7 are reserved for internal use by the device and cannot be overwritten.

 Byte 8 of the scratchpad is read-only and contains the cyclic redundancy check (CRC) code for bytes 0 through 7 of the scratchpad.
-The DS1822-PAR generates this CRC using the method described in the CRC GENERATION section.
+The DS1822 generates this CRC using the method described in the CRC GENERATION section.

-Data is written to bytes 2, 3, and 4 of the scratchpad using the Write Scratchpad [4Eh] command, and the data must be transmitted to the DS1822-PAR starting with the least significant bit of byte 2.
+Data is written to bytes 2, 3, and 4 of the scratchpad using the Write Scratchpad [4Eh] command; the data must be transmitted to the DS1822 starting with the least significant bit of byte 2.
 To verify data integrity, the scratchpad can be read (using the Read Scratchpad [BEh] command) after the data is written.
 When reading the scratchpad, data is transferred over the 1-Wire bus starting with the least significant bit of byte 0.
-To transfer the T_H , T_L and configuration data from the scratchpad to EEPROM, the master must issue the Copy Scratchpad [48h] command.
+To transfer the $T_H$ , $T_L$ and configuration data from the scratchpad to EEPROM, the master must issue the Copy Scratchpad [48h] command.

 Data in the EEPROM registers is retained when the device is powered down; at power-up the EEPROM data is reloaded into the corresponding scratchpad locations.
-Data can also be reloaded from EEPROM to the scratchpad at any time using the Recall E^2 [B8h] command.
-The master can issue "read-time slots" (see the 1-WIRE BUS SYSTEM section) following the Recall E^2 command and the DS1822-PAR will indicate the status of the recall by transmitting 0 while the recall is in progress and 1 when the recall is done.
+Data can also be reloaded from EEPROM to the scratchpad at any time using the Recall E [B8h] command.
+The master can issue read time slots following the Recall E command and the DS1822 will indicate the status of the recall by transmitting 0 while the recall is in progress and 1 when the recall is done.